-Join Anne-Marie Concepción for an in-depth discussion in this video Stripping out Word styles when importing text, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Stripping out Word styles when importing text, part of Word and InDesign: Integration.

 In many cases as an InDesign user, you're going to receive a Word file that has some…styles applied to it, character and paragraph.…And some local formatting applied to it, and maybe it's just one big holy mess.…When you place that into InDesign, you'll have the option to strip out all that…formatting, but keep the local overrides.
 And that is something that you cannot do…by cutting and pasting.
 So, another reason to place.…Let me show you how that works.
 We're looking at a Word document that's…not really a holy mess.
 It's actually not that bad at all.…

 But it does have styles like these headings are heading 1, and this is…heading 2.
 The paragraph style are all normal, though…they don't look quite normal.
 We do have, if I zoom in here a little…bit, some overrides.
 Or direct formatting as they call it in…Microsoft Word is/g.
 Normal plus bold, I'm looking over up here.…Normal plus italic, Normal plus bold and italic.…And we have a character style too.
 So, the Maria Ann Vitalia signature is an…actual character style called Signature.
 The document has other beautiful things…

 - Understanding the differences between InDesign and Word styles

 - Identifying which formatting attributes transfer and which don't